yqbk/Stock-tracker/README.md

 - I merged 3 API calls to create an element that displays all necessary information about a given company.
 - I decided not to use any external router lib and just use component state to switch between "modes" and keep it as simple SPA.
 - In the future code should be covered by some tests.
+- Some input validation and better error handling need to be done.

 ---